MechAmini/BioGaitControl-for-HumanWalking/README.md

+This repository contains code related to the accepted paper titled "Empowering human-like walking with a bio-inspired gait controller for an under-actuated torque- driven human model".
+It includes three main folders:

-"This repository contains three folders: 'Simulation', 'Optimization', and 'Results'.
-In the 'Simulation' folder, you can simulate the Skeletal Human model equipped with a Gait Controller.
-For optimizing the gains of the gait controller and the Balance Distribution Coefficient (BDC), please refer to the 'Optimization' folder.
-Additionally, the 'Results' folder contains the simulation results of the model for a six-cycle gait."
+Simulation: Allows simulation of the Skeletal Human model equipped with a Gait Controller.

+Optimization: Provides tools for optimizing the gains of the gait controller and the Balance Distribution Coefficient (BDC).

+Results: Contains simulation results of the model for a six-cycle gait.